MalikGuzeldemirci/Cloud-Resume-Challenge/README.md

 # Cloud Resume Challenge
-This project is my solution to cloud resume challenge which creates a website with visiter counter using AWS.
+This project is my solution to cloud resume challenge which creates a serverless website with visiter counter using AWS.
 You can see the challenge [here](https://cloudresumechallenge.dev/).

 ### Prerequisites
 1. AWS Account